tutors-sdk/setu-compsci-catalogue/unit-1-programmes/topic-04-WD_KDEVP_B/unit-5/talk-07-talk-07-Study_Abroad_2/talk-07-Study_Abroad_2.md

 ---
 icon:
-  type: material-symbols:school
+  type: mdi:help-circle-outline
   color: 398126
 ---

-Study Abroad 2

-This module will immerse students into the cultural and academic experience of living and studying a ...
+This module will immerse students into the cultural and academic experience of living and studying abroad. ...